hanniballar/mazikeen/Documentation/Mazikeen.rst

-`mazikeen` framework is designed for Command Line Applications.
+`mazikeen` framework is designed for command line applications.
 It's main feature is that every test has it's own directory.
 `mazikeen` empathise parralel testing.

 The test structure looks like: